orfeus-eu/documentation/docs/_build/html/_sources/index.rst.txt

 Welcome to the ORFEUS documentation pages.
 ================================================

-ORFEUS (Observatories & Research Facilities for European Seismology) is the non-profit foundation to coordinate and promote digital, broadband seismology in the European-Mediterranean area.
+ORFEUS (Observatories and Research Facilities for European Seismology; https://www.orfeus-eu.org/) is a collaborative non-profit foundation that promotes seismology in the Euro-Mediterranean area through the collection, archival and distribution of digital seismic waveform data, metadata and derived products.
-EIDA is the European Integrated Data Archive infrastructure within ORFEUS to provide access to seismic waveform data in European archives.

 .. toctree::